 The outsourcing provider will then take care of setting up the necessary systems and processes and will provide ongoing support and assistance as needed.

-The timeline for implementing an HR outsourcing solution depends on the size and complexity of the organization’s HR needs and the services required, but it can be very quick.
+The timeline for implementing an HR outsourcing solution depends on the size and complexity of the organisation’s HR needs and the services required, but it can be very quick.

 We provide you with a timeline for implementation based on your company’s unique needs.